catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 the definition of relationships between user-defined classes, based on relationships between tables in a database.

 SQLAlchemy refers to this as "mapping", following the well known Data Mapper pattern described in Fowler's *Patterns of Enterprise Architecture*.
-Overall, the SQLAlchemy ORM is drawn from the inspirations and practices detailed by Fowler, as well as the famous Java relational mapper Hibernate and Ian Bicking's SQLObject product for Python.
+Overall, the SQLAlchemy ORM draws heavily from the practices detailed by Fowler.
+It's also heavily influenced by the famous Java relational mapper Hibernate and Ian Bicking's SQLObject product for Python.

 Classical vs. Declarative
 --------------------------